Force-Constrained Visual Policy: Safe Robot-Assisted Dressing via Multi-Modal Sensing: Experiments

 \textbf{Vision Only}~\cite{Wang2023One} chooses the action with the highest probability under the vision-based policy.

-\textbf{Vision with Random Actions} samples the action from the vision-based policy with probability $p$, and samples the action uniformly randomly from $[-1, 1]^{|A|}$ with probability $1-p$, where $|A|$ is the dimension of the action space (6 in our case).
+\textbf{Vision with Random Actions} samples the action from the vision-based policy with probability $p$, and uniformly randomly from $[-1, 1]^{|A|}$ with probability $1-p$, where $|A|$ is the dimension of the action space (6 in our case).

 We compare to the ``Vision with Random Actions" baseline as it is also used for collecting data for training the force dynamics model, as mentioned in section~\ref{sec:learning_force}.
-We set $p=0.1$ and the force threshold $\tau$ to be 5.4 Newtons in our experiments, which is an empirical value based on the force distributions of successful and safe dressing trials, and we think this value would be comfortable for the participants during robot-assisted dressing.
-We do not compare to the \textbf{Force Only} baseline because it performs poorly in terms of the dressed ratios even in simulation (see table in Figure~\ref{fig:sim2sim_results}).
+We set $p=0.1$ and the force threshold $\tau$ to be 5.4 Newtons in our experiments, which is an empirical value based on the force distributions of successful and safe dressing trials, and we think this value would be comfortable for the participants during the dressing process.
+We do not compare to the \textit{Force Only} baseline because it performs poorly in terms of the dressed ratios even in simulation (see table in Figure~\ref{fig:sim2sim_results}).
 We also do not compare to other multimodal learning baselines, as they all require extensive amounts of training data to converge (as shown in the sim2sim transfer experiments in Figure~\ref{fig:sim2sim_results}), which is prohibitive to collect in the real world.

 In addition to the evaluation metrics described in section~\ref{sec:sim2sim_experiments}, we present participants with 7-point Likert items that range from 1=`Strongly Disagree' to 7=`Strongly Agree' with the following statements: 1. ``The robot successfully dressed the garment onto my arm''; 2. ``The force the robot applied to me during dressing was appropriate''; and 3. ``The dressing process was comfortable for me.''